apache/reef/website/src/site/markdown/tang.md

 New parameters are created and passed into constructors as in the examples above, by creating implementations of `Name<T>`, and adding `@NamedParameter`, `@Parameter` and `@Inject` annotations as necessary.
 Specifying implementations for interfaces is a bit more involved, as a number of subtle use cases arise.

-However, all configuration settings in Tang can be unambiguously represented as a `key=value` pair that can be interpreted either asan `interface=implementation` pair or a `configuration_parameter=value` pair.
+However, all configuration settings in Tang can be unambiguously represented as a `key=value` pair that can be interpreted either as an `interface=implementation` pair or a `configuration_parameter=value` pair.
 This maps well to Java-style properties files.
 For example:

     com.examples.Interface=com.examples.Implementation